The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/basic-guide.md

 ## Next Level

-When you feel like you have mastered the basics of Reaper, head over the [Advanced Guide](https://www.thebalanceffxiv.com/jobs/melee/reaper/advanced-guide/) to learn how to play the job into raid buffs.
-The Advanced guide will cover a lot from Double Shroud windows to specific fight mapping tools!
+When you feel like you have mastered the basics of Reaper, you can start doing Double Enshroud during our 2 minute burst.
+The idea here is that we want to squeeze as much damage into raid buffs as possible.
+We currently have two variations of the Double Enshroud buff window.

-Special thanks to Moth Kira and Jackal for the infographs!